chidrome/songr/README.md

   * Ex. `/reverse?sentence=Hello world` output: `world Hello`
 * `/albums`: will display all albums in database
   * includes POST route to add new albums to the database and redirects to `/albums` to display
+* `/albums/{id}` will display all the songs in a specific album
+  * includes POST route to add new songs to the database and redirects to `/albums{id}` to display all the songs.
+Including the recent song added.